-The importance of Brussels to me is tied to memories of food I ate there years ago, while visiting a friend.
+For me, the importance of Brussels is tied to memories of food I ate there while visiting a friend years ago.
 Now that we lived next door to Belgium, in France, it was time to revisit.
 We took a road trip from Paris.

 A four-year-old boy who believed he was Batman lived in the household.
 It was impossible to separate costume and character from the child.
-So his parents lived with a masked, black caped action hero.
+So his parents lived with a masked, black-caped superhero.
 At pre-school, Brady acquired a perfect French accent.
-And, like everyone in Brussels, he adored pommes frites.
+And, like everyone else in Brussels, he loved pommes frites.

 Frites are a national snack food in Belgium.
 Locals and tourists eat them like popcorn at the movies.
 Storefronts sell paper cones filled with them.
-And a range of sauces.
+A range of sauces is offered to go on top.
 Each order is freshly made and just right–crispy on the outside, feathery on the inside.
 I believe Belgians perfected frites because they know that eating them outside on a freezing day warms you on the inside.
-We shared a cornet on bitingly cold winter days.
+We shared a cornet on bitingly cold February days.
 And stayed warm to our bones.

 Another hiker said, “Wait, wait!
 Never eat chocolate without bread, young lady!”

 MFK’s hillside bread and chocolate.
 My perfect waffle.
 Fisher calls them “peaks of gastronomic emotion”.
-Still, these moments are quite personal and hard to describe.
+Still, moments like these are personal and hard to describe.

 In 2015, waffle vendors were no longer allowed in the Grand Place.
 Off the square, many shops sold waffles loaded with extras.
 It wasn’t what I wanted.

-On a side street, there was a parked truck painted with “Gaufres Chaudes”.
+On a side street, I spotted a parked truck painted with “Gaufres Chaudes”.
 A man was making waffles in his van.
 What he handed me was smaller and not as dense as I remembered.
-On the inside was a thin layer of molten sweetness but no crunch of sugar crystals turning into syrup.
+On the inside there was a thin layer of molten sweetness but no crunch of sugar crystals turning into syrup.
 The taste was fine.
 I was hungry.
 It was cold.
 But it wasn’t the same.

 September to April is the season for jumbo mussels from Zeeland, a southwestern province in the Netherlands.
 It is the only region from where to obtain this particular type of mussel.
 So our server said.
 Other mussels, and those eaten throughout the year, are not the same.
 Smaller.
 Different.
 Not as tasty.

-The right beverage choice required more trial and error.
+The best accompanying beverage required more trial and error.
 Belgian beer was good for the beer drinker.
 A glass of Bordeaux was good for the red wine lover.
 But the unanimous favorite was sharing a bottle of Chablis from Burgundy.
 Begin sipping while you wait for the moules-frites to arrive.

-Mussel memory in Brussels will always be a food highlight.
+Mussel memory in Brussels will always be one of my food highlights.
 Sharing the adventure with a loved one means we both understand what a “Fisher moment” of gastronomic perfection smells, tastes, and feels like.

 - Aux Armes de Bruxelles